zbarrera92/basketball_tracking/README.md

 I decided to use traditional broadcast footage as this is what is primarily available and what would theoretically be fed into the model to produce highlights.
 If this model were going to be used primarily as a tool to identify statistics, video from stationary areas around the court could be used.
 This video is typically not available to the public.
 The NBA does not release game footage so I had to screen record games on youtube to get testing and training data.

 ### Labeling Data
 Since I could not find a labeled image set of NBA basketball games, I had to create my own.
 I started this process by screen recording 4 separate games on Youtube.
-In order to train an object detection system to identify new objects, it must be trained on labeled images.
+Labeled images are required to train an object detection system.
 Since my dataset is composed of videos, I wrote a script that reads in a video and extracts the frames.
-This script is in the [ImageCapture](ImageCapture/ImageCapture.ipynb).
+This script is in the [ImageCapture Notebook](ImageCapture/ImageCapture.ipynb).
 I then used [labelimg](https://github.com/tzutalin/labelImg), a graphical image annotation tool, to label the basketball and “made baskets” manually for 1500 images.
 This was all the data I used for the training of my model.

 ![](IMAGES/labelimg1.png)  |  ![](IMAGES/labelimg2.png)